Obstructive sleep apnea: Diagnosis

-The diagnosis of OSA syndrome is made when the patient shows recurrent episodes of partial or complete collapse of the upper airway during sleep, resulting in apneas or hypopneas, respectively.
+The diagnosis of OSA syndrome is made when the patient has recurrent episodes of partial or complete collapse of the upper airway during sleep, resulting in apneas or hypopneas, respectively.
 Criteria defining an apnea or a hypopnea vary.
 The American Academy of Sleep Medicine (AASM) defines an apnea episode as a reduction in airflow of ≥ 90% lasting at least 10 seconds.
 A hypopnea is defined as a reduction in airflow of ≥ 30% lasting at least 10 seconds and associated with a ≥ 4% decrease in pulse oxygenation, or as a ≥ 30% reduction in airflow lasting at least 10 seconds and associated either with a ≥ 3% decrease in pulse oxygenation or with an arousal.

 To define the severity of the condition, the Apnea-Hypopnea Index (AHI) or the Respiratory Disturbance Index (RDI) is used.
 While the AHI measures the mean number of apneas and hypopneas per hour of sleep, the RDI adds to this measure the respiratory effort-related arousals (RERAs).
 The OSA syndrome is thus diagnosed if the AHI is > 5 episodes per hour and results in daytime sleepiness and fatigue or when the RDI is ≥ 15 independently of the symptoms.
 Daytime sleepiness may be classified as mild, moderate, or severe depending on its impact on social life.
-Daytime sleepiness can be assessed with the Epworth Sleepiness Scale (ESS), a self-reported questionnaire on the propensity to fall asleep or doze off during daytime.
+Daytime sleepiness can be assessed using the Epworth Sleepiness Scale (ESS), a self-reported questionnaire on the propensity to fall asleep or doze off during the day.
 Screening tools for OSA itself comprise the STOP questionnaire, the Berlin questionnaire and the STOP-BANG questionnaire which has been reported as being a powerful tool to detect OSA.